The Insurance and Reinsurance Law Review: Cayman Islands

 vi Portfolio insurance companies

-The relevant provisions of the Law allowing SPCs to register subsidiary companies as portfolio insurance companies (PICs) with the Authority came into force on 16 January 2015.
+The relevant provisions of the Act allowing SPCs to register subsidiary companies as portfolio insurance companies (PICs) with the Authority came into force on 16 January 2015.
 A PIC may be able to write insurance business without the need for a separate insurance licence, provided its SPC parent is licensed.
 The principal aim of PICs is to provide SPCs with a mechanism that facilitates risk-sharing arrangements between portfolios.
 The introduction of PICs therefore provides a means by which SPCs can transact insurance business between segregated portfolios.
-PICs also facilitate the incubation of smaller captives, which might wish, at a later stage, to spin-off as stand-alone captives.
+PICs also facilitate the incubation of smaller captives, which might wish, at a later stage, to spin off as stand-alone captives.

 PICs have the express power to contract with the parent SPC, any segregated portfolio of the parent SPC and any other PIC related to the parent SPC.
 This is of particular importance as it now allows for segregated portfolios within the SPC structure to participate in different portfolio insurance strategies.
 Each PIC is a separate legal entity from the SPC and any other PIC.
-This facilitates the drafting of legal documentation as each entity is a distinct legal person, which in turn streamlines compliance with the requirements of the Companies Law.
+This facilitates the drafting of legal documentation as each entity is a distinct legal person, which in turn streamlines compliance with the requirements of the Companies Act.

-The Law also provides an option for the automatic novation and vesting with the PIC of all assets and liabilities of a segregated portfolio either at the time of registration of the PIC with the Authority or within 30 days of registration – all of which makes it easy for existing SPC insurers to incorporate a PIC and to move the insurance business from a segregated portfolio to a PIC.
+The Act also provides an option for the automatic novation and vesting with the PIC of all assets and liabilities of a segregated portfolio either at the time of registration of the PIC with the Authority or within 30 days of registration – all of which makes it easy for existing SPC insurers to incorporate a PIC and to move the insurance business from a segregated portfolio to a PIC.

 A captive can be established on an SPC platform using a PIC and, as and when the programme grows to the point of justifying its existence on a stand-alone basis, the PIC can simply be spun-off from the SPC and apply for its own insurance licence.